Apple HomePod Mini Review

 There’s also an S5 chip that monitors the audio output, and finetunes it on the fly, automatically tuning the HomePod Mini for the best-quality output no matter what you’re listening to or where the speaker is placed.

 The results are hugely impressive.
-While larger speakers, such as the Echo or the Sonos One, can produce more bass, through virtue of bigger speakers, what you get with the HomePod is good bass, balanced to the rest of the music.
+While larger speakers, such as the Echo or the Sonos One, can produce more bass, through virtue of bigger speakers, what you get with the HomePod is good bass, balanced with the rest of the music.

 I’ve talked about the sweet spot in terms of positioning, but it’s fair to say that small speakers generally have a sweet spot for volume: too low and bass is killed; too high and you get distortion.
 Not so, here, and the HomePod sounds as good through its entire range.